UbiState/ubicoin/doc/build-osx.md

 Other commands:
 -------

-    ./src/ubitcoind -daemon # Starts the ubitcoin daemon.
+    ./src/ubicoind -daemon # Starts the ubicoin daemon.
-    ./src/ubitcoin-cli --help # Outputs a list of command-line options.
+    ./src/ubicoin-cli --help # Outputs a list of command-line options.
-    ./src/ubitcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/ubicoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----